questdb/questdb.io/docs/api/java.md

 #### New SqlCompiler instance and blank table

-Before we start writing data using `TableWriter` the target table has to exist.
-There are several ways to create new table.
-Using `SqlCompiler` is the esiest.
+Before we start writing data using `TableWriter`, the target table has to exist.
+There are several ways to create new table ; using `SqlCompiler` is the easiest.

 ```java title="Example of creating new table"
 try (SqlCompiler compiler = new SqlCompiler(engine)) {